-Response: Unless there is a significant health or safety threat, Ben should be allowed to participate in the class with other children his age as program access requires providing services in an integrated setting to the fullest extent possible.
+Response: Ben's ability to participate should be based on his ability to swim and participate in the group, not his disability.
+Ben should be allowed to participate in the class with other children his age as program access requires providing services in an integrated setting to the fullest extent possible.

 Scenario Two: Integrated Setting

 A community has decided to start a wheelchair basketball team.
 Some members of the recreation department have expressed concern that providing a separate basketball program limited to wheelchair users would be discriminatory, are they right?

 Response: No. Public entities may offer separate programs when separate measures are necessary to provide equal access to an activity.
 For instance, in order for individuals with disabilities to have the opportunity to play team sports, the best way to provide equal access to that type of opportunity may be a separate league for wheelchair basketball.